Lounge by the pool, hike in an oasis, or hit the festivals. Why choose when you can do it all?

 Later that evening, after a full day of outdoor pursuits or poolside reading or both, take in a bit of swank downtown at Le Vallauris.
 Starters might include vichyssoise, escargots, or a walnut-dressed salad of Belgian endive, baby frisée, and dry desert fig terrine with pear, followed by main courses such as succulent duck roasted in honey and black pepper.
 For decades, the restaurant’s patio, surrounded by trees, has been a grand place to watch the desert sky at sunset as music from the piano in the bar floats on the breeze.
 Styles in fashion and food come and go—and come again—but Palm Springs remains hip for the ages.

-This article was first published in November 2011.
+This article was first published in November 2011, but was updated in November 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.